Eve-Carruthers/Eve-Carruthers/README.md

-- 👋 Hi, I’m @Eve-Carruthers
-- 👀 I’m interested in biology & physics
-- 🌱 I’m currently learning how to code ;)
+Hi, I’m @Eve-Carruthers, a year 11 student in Jersey (CI), mainly code in Python and still learning after taking a very long break from coding.
+I love physics and biology, and am always exceptionally busy.
-- 📫 How to reach me @EveCarruthers_ on X
+How to reach me: @EveCarruthers_ on X, e.carruthers81 on IG
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love lego